Numerical simulation of BSDEs with drivers of quadratic growth: Introduction

-Let us notice that this type of estimation is well known in the case of drivers with linear growth as a consequence of the Bismut-Elworthy formula: see e.g. \cite{Fuhrman-Tessitore-02}.
+Let us notice that this type of estimation is well known in the case of drivers with linear growth as a consequence of the Bismut--Elworthy formula (see, e.g., \cite{Fuhrman-Tessitore-02}).
 But in our case, we do not need to suppose that $\sigma$ is invertible.
-Then, thanks to this estimation, we know that, when $t<T$, $f(t,.,.,.)$ is a Lipschitz function with respect to $z$ and the Lipschitz constant depends on $t$.
-So we are able to modify the classical uniform time net to obtain a convergence speed for a modified time discretization scheme for our BSDE: the idea is to put more discretization points near the final time $T$ than near $0$.
-The same idea is used by Gobet and Makhlouf in \cite{Gobet-Makhlouf-09} for BSDEs with drivers of linear growth and a terminal function $g$ not Lipschitz.
-But due to technical reasons we need to apply this modified time discretization scheme to the approximated BSDE:
+Then, thanks to this estimation, we know that when $t<T$, $f(t,\cdot,\cdot,\cdot)$ is a Lipschitz function with respect to $z$ and the Lipschitz constant depends on $t$.
+So we are able to modify the classical uniform time net to obtain a convergence speed for a modified time discretization scheme for our BSDE; the idea is to put more discretization points near the final time $T$ than near $0$.
+Roughly speaking, our discretization grid is equal to

+with $\eps$ a parameter.
+But due to technical reasons we need to apply this modified time discretization scheme to the approximated BSDE